-- Number of panels specify the number of panels in x and y and the spacing between those panels. - Background Color white or black (more choices to come)
+- Margins specify the spacing for the left, right, top, and bottom margins - Number of panels specify the number of panels in x and y and the spacing between those panels. - Background Color white or black (more choices to come)

-7.3.5.1 Setting up multi-panel displays
+7.3.6.1 Setting up multi-panel displays

-Figure 7.10 illustrates a multi-panel display along with the Viewer Canvas Manager settings which created it.
+Figure 7.12 illustrates a multi-panel display along with the Viewer Canvas Manager settings which created it.